awesomeaz400/awesomerepo/README.md

-# I am studying for the az-400 exam
+# I am studying for the az-400 exam!